 A What Hi-Fi?
 Awards 2020 winner, the 8th generation sports a few upgrades overs it predecessor.
 Most notably a Apple A12 Bionic processor that is said to be 40 per cent faster than the Apple iPad 7th Generation and capable of twice the graphics performance.View Deal

 Apple iPad Pro (2020) 128GB

 Here's one of the best iPad deals around.
 It's on the 11-inch 2020 iPad Pro, which boasts Apple's insanely fast A12Z Bionic processor.
-You can save £30 off the 64GB model or a whopping £130 off 1TB version – if you're quick.
+You can a bundle on the 128GB version – if you're quick.
 View Deal

 Best iPad Air deals